 This is the best moment about passing your CCIE.
 So that was my journey, during the next chapters of this book I will go through the motivation you need to become a CCIE, how to start, how to balance family life and study, how to focus your study time, my bootcamp experiences, how to study and how to minimise the cost.

 My journey took far longer than it should and you should really be aiming on 1-2 years as a realistic goal.

 Like what you are reading?

-If you enjoyed reading this then there is more like this in my ebook the CCIE Blueprint.
+If you enjoyed reading this then there is more like this in my CCIE Study Guide.

 It all started with this book!